patrickmonteiro/quasar-hacktoberfest/README.md

 Quasar app for hacktoberfest contributions

 ## How can I contribute?

+Resolve an [issue](https://github.com/patrickmonteiro/quasar-hacktoberfest/issues) that is listed or implement a new feature that you think would look nice in the repository.

-You should add your information to **contributors.js** and submit your pull request.
+Then add your information to **contributors.js** and submit your pull request.
 Note: For the githubImgProfile parameter, go to your github profile and right click on your profile image, then click "copy image address".

 ```js